miraymen/pix2surf/README.md

 `source scripts/install_conda.sh`

-Change path to the directory where the repository was downloaded.
-Then download the pretrained weights and other assets using
+Change path to the downloaded repository and download the pretrained weights and other assets using:

 `source scripts/get_data.sh`

-Running the demo is as simple as
+Running the demo is as simple as:

 `python demo.py`